 Nomination Rules and Policies

-Please read all of this information very carefully!
+Please read all of the information on this page very carefully!
 We realize it is long, but a thorough reading now will help ensure that your nominee can submit a strong and complete application.

-- Wednesday, December 12th, 2012: If you decide the online process is not right for your school/nominee, please request a hard copy application as soon as possible.
-We are ordering a limited number of hard copies, available on a first come/first served basis only.
-Hard copies will not be mailed past December 7th, 2012.
+If you decide the online process is not right for your school/nominee at this time, please request a hard copy application as soon as possible.
+We are ordering a limited number, so hard copies will be available on a first come/first served basis only.
+Hard copies will not be mailed past December 7, 2015.

-- Tuesday, January 8th, 2013: The deadline to nominate a student online is January 8th, 2013.
+This deadline is to ensure that all students are nominated prior to the start of winter break.
 We encourage you to nominate your student as soon as possible to give him/her the time necessary to complete the application.
-Ideally, all nominations will be submitted on or before December 21st, 2012 (the start of winter break).

 Previous Scholar Principal Verification: